common-workflow-language/common-workflow-language/specification/tool-description.md

 The order in which expressions are evaluated is undefined.

-Implementations may apply other limits, such as process isolation and timeouts, to minimize the security risks associated with running untrusted code embedded in a tool description document.
+Implementations may apply other limits, such as process isolation, timeouts, and operating system containers/jails to minimize the security risks associated with running untrusted code embedded in a tool description document.

 #### Examples